 Snowshoeing has long been a winter mode of travel in Canada.
-Historians haven’t pinpointed where they first originated, but it is theorized that snowshoes came from watching animals like the snowshoe hare move efficiently across the snowpack, thanks to over-sized paws.
+Historians haven’t pinpointed where snowshoes first originated, but it is theorized they were inspired by animals with over-sized paws, like the snowshoe hare, that move efficiently across the snowpack.

 The Canadian Encyclopedia credits traditional snowshoes made by Indigenous Peoples of Canada as being as integral to opening up this country as the canoe, wagon or railway.
 The light-weight, modern versions offer a great way to explore Whistler’s winter scenery at a slower pace than most of our winter sports.